japanninja74/OS_emness_sha256/README.md

 To develop the proposed exercises, it is required to install Linux operating system on the processor, so that the external device can be accessed by using the device driver we developed.
 Some tools to install Linux on a processing system can be easily found online.
-For example, if working on a Xilinx board, Linux OS can be installed through Petalinux tool.
+For example, if working on a Xilinx board, Linux OS can be installed through PetaLinux tool.
 The exercises require the knowledge of the main system programming methods on Linux (system calls, files management, shared memory, message passing, threads, semaphores): to learn more about these topics you can find some useful material in the provided sources.